Robotic Sorting Systems: Robot Management and Layout Design Optimization: Numerical Validation

 \subsection{Comparative analysis: RC-S versus benchmark traffic management framework}

-In this section, we compare our proposed RC-S against cooperative A* (CA*) \citep{Silver_2021} for traffic management in a warehouse, to better illustrate the superiority of RC-S in terms of AGV service distance and system throughput.
-CA* is based on a simple prioritized-planning scheme: each agent is assigned a unique priority, and based on the order of priorities, algorithm find the shortest path for each agent that avoids conflicts with agents of higher priority.
+In this section, we compare our proposed RC-S with cooperative A* (CA*) \citep{Silver_2021} for traffic management in a warehouse, in order to illustrate the superiority of RC-S in terms of robot travel distance and system throughput.
+CA* is a framework based on a simple prioritized-planning scheme: each agent is first assigned a unique priority, and, in order of these priorities, the algorithm finds the shortest path for each agent that avoids conflicts with agents of higher priority.
 We use SIPP \citep{phillips2011sipp}, an efficient variant of location-time A*, as the lower-level solver of CA*.
-Moreover,other well-known MAPF algorithm frameworks, such as PBS \citep{ma2019searching} and RHCR \citep{Li_Tinka2021}, are found less efficient compared to CA* in large-scale settings ($n_r > 100$) of our experiments, primarily due to the increased likelihood of cycle conflicts within the RSS framework, and thus are excluded from this comparative analysis.
+Moreover, other well-known MAPF frameworks, such as PBS \citep{ma2019searching} and RHCR \citep{Li_Tinka2021}, are found to be less efficient than CA* in large-scale settings ($n_r > 100$) of our experiments, primarily due to the increased likelihood of cycle conflicts within the RSS framework, and are thus excluded from this comparative analysis.

-We compare the performance in two scenarios, 12+12 aisles and 20+20 aisles.
+We compare the performance in two scenarios: 12+12 aisles and 20+20 aisles.
 To ensure uniformity in the experimental setup, we use directed maps in all tests to prevent swapping conflicts.
-We activate all possible loading station locations for the experiments, and parcel targets are evenly distributed among outlets.
-The RC-S parameters, detailed in Table \ref{tab:table51}, are based on sorting robot data from the Geekplus company.
-For a fair comparison of algorithm performance, robots move at a constant speed of 2m/s, matching the speed of VPs in RC-S. The simulations do not consider acceleration and deceleration phases.
-We conduct 10 rounds of replication for each test.
-In each experiment, we set a warm-up period of 10 minutes and then record the system performance for 50 minutes of continuous operations.
+All potential loading-station locations are activated in the experiments, and parcel destinations are evenly distributed among outlets.
+The RC-S parameters, detailed in Table~\ref{tab:table51}, are based on sorting robot data from the Geekplus company.
+For a fair comparison of algorithm performance, robots move at a constant speed of 2~m/s, matching the speed of VPs in RC-S. The simulations do not consider acceleration and deceleration phases.
+We conduct 50 independent experiments for each scenario.
+In each experiment, we set a warm-up period of 30 minutes and then record the system performance for 60 minutes of continuous operation.
+Our algorithms and simulations are implemented in Python~3.11, and all experiments are conducted on a personal computer running Windows 11 with an Intel i7-9700F CPU and 16~GB of RAM.
+All processes are run single-threaded.